Azure-Samples/api-management-workspaces-migration/README.md

 1. One or more source API Management instances, and one destination federated API Management instance.
 Currently, the destination instance must be in the Premium tier.
 1. [Azure APIOps Toolkit](https://azure.github.io/apiops) for API Management - Choose installation for [Azure DevOps](https://azure.github.io/apiops/apiops/3-apimTools/apimtools-azdo-2-3-new.html) or [GitHub](https://azure.github.io/apiops/apiops/3-apimTools/apimtools-github-2-4-new.html).
 Use the APIOps release [v6.0.2-alpha.1.0.3 or higher](https://github.com/Azure/apiops/releases).

-## Install migration scripts
+### Install migration scripts

-1. Open a bash shell.

-1. Create a folder for the migration activity.
+1. Open a terminal, and create a folder for the migration.

     ```
     mkdir apim-silo-to-federated